 The School of Art, Design and Architecture offers a breadth of postgraduate research programmes that are distinct in their focus on digital art and technology practice, transdisciplinary epistemologies, artistic ecologies, photographic and media art, urban and smart cities as well as building performance research.
 Our research staff are active practitioners and longstanding academics within their fields and between them have a wealth of successful AHRC, EPSRC, and British Academy research grants as well as Horizon2020 and other EU funded projects.

-The School supports two postgraduate research programmes: MPhil/PhD in Art, Design and Architecture and ResM in Art, Design and Architecture (both programmes are available full time and/or part time).
+The school supports the following postgraduate research programmes: ResM in Art, Design and Architecture and several MPhil/PhD and PhD programmes (available full time and/or part time).

-Please contact Dr. Sana Murrani (Art, Design and Architecture Postgraduate Coordinator) if you wish to have an informal discussion about starting a research degree.
+Please contact Dr Sana Murrani (Associate Head of School for Graduate Affairs, School of Art, Design and Architecture) if you wish to have an informal discussion about starting a research degree.

 Become an independent and forward thinking researcher ...